 Accelerating the 10 Critical Transitions: Positive Tipping Points for Food and Land Use Systems Transformation

-The Food and Land Use Coalition (FOLU) and the Global Systems Institute (GSI) at the University of Exeter (UK) released today, Tuesday July 6th, new report showing that small, targeted changes in the ways we produce food and use our land can trigger large, often irreversible, positive responses for people and the planet.
+The Food and Land Use Coalition (FOLU) and the Global Systems Institute (GSI) at the University of Exeter (UK) released today, Tuesday July 6th, a new report showing that small, targeted changes in the ways we produce food and use our land can trigger large, often irreversible, positive responses for people and the planet.

 Currently, our food and land use systems are responsible for some 30 percent of global greenhouse gas emissions.
 We waste about a third of all the food we produce, and an estimated 2 billion people are malnourished, suffering from some form of hunger and/or overweight and obesity.